-These issue briefs are part of a UNV series of five elements summarizing the contribution of volunteerism to different issues and highlightig its cross-cutting role.
+These issue briefs are part of a UNV series summarizing the contribution of volunteerism to different issues and highlighting its cross-cutting role.
 They support UNV's advocacy efforts to recognize volunteerism in the post-2015 development agenda as a form of civic engagement that provides a key complementary mechanism for social, economic and environmental transformation.

 Using evidence from post-conflict situations, this Issue Brief demonstrates how volunteerism can be a key means for supporting national peacebuilding and global sustainable development.